AGA AB

 AGA AB, previously AB Gasaccumulator and AB Svenska Gasaccumulator, was a Swedish industrial gas company founded in 1904.
-Nobel Prize laureate Gustaf Dalén was instrumental in the success of the company.
-Important inventions included the AGA cooker and the Dalén light.
-In the 1990s AGA conceived and developed HiQ for specialty gases.
-In 2000, AGA was integrated into Linde AG.
+Nobel Prize laureate Gustaf Dalén was an important part of the development of the company.
+Inventions included the AGA cooker and the Dalén light.
+In the 1990s, AGA conceived and developed HiQ for specialty gases.
+In 2000, AGA (which stands for Aktiebolaget Gas Accumulator) was integrated into Linde AG.